dustinpfister/blog_posts/_posts/threejs-examples-lerp-geo.md

 This is a post on an advanced topic of threejs that has to do with the position attributes of buffer geometry instances, and one way to go about transitioning between the two.
 In other words threre is creating two geometries both with a similar count of points and lerping all the points from one state to another for another geometry that is the geometry used for a mesh object.

 <iframe class="youtube_video" src="https://www.youtube.com/embed/atEMaHaAVjA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ### There are many other ways to create a kind of animated model

 If you feel that this topic might be a little to advance for you now, there is taking a step back and thinking more in terms of creating animations by just moving mesh objects around.
 This is how I first started out with this sort of thing a long time ago now with my [guy one model](/2021/04/29/threejs-examples-guy-one/) that I made a few years back now at this point.
+### The source code in this post can also be found on Github

+The source code examples that I am writing about here can be [found on github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-lerp-geo/).

+### Version Numbers matter

+When I first wrote this post I was using r140 of threejs and the examples where working fine on my end with that revision.

 ## 1 - The general idea of this lerping of position arrays